About this day

 Sam Dumitriu is Head of Research at the Adam Smith Institute.
 He is also a Policy Adviser at The Entrepreneur’s Network.

-Becky will explain how monetary policy is set in practice: the tools the Monetary Policy Committee has at its disposal; how those affect the economy; what factors are important in reaching policy decisions; and how those decisions are communicated to the public.
+How is monetary policy set in practice?
+Becky explains the tools her committee has at its disposal; how those affect the economy; what factors are important in reaching policy decisions; and how they are communicated to the public.

 About Becky Maule

-Becky is the head of the External Engagement Division at the Bank of England, leading on the communication of monetary policy and other engagement with the outside world, including through the Bank’s network of Agents around the UK.
+Becky is the head of the External Engagement Division at the Bank of England, leading on the communication of monetary policy and other engagement with the outside world.